Chehmet/cognitive_linnguistic_comp/Readme.md

 Key areas for improvement include:
 * Developing more advanced, context-aware ML/DL models for marker detection.
-* Expanding and diversifying the text corpus for greater statistical validity (will.
+* Expanding and diversifying the text corpus for greater statistical validity (will be good to ask people for help).
 * Conducting rigorous human validation studies.
 * Implementing sophisticated statistical analyses.